AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

 what is it an INI file don't worry and read the following, otherwise skip

 ```
-INI files are organized in lines, if the line doesn't start with a '#' or a '['
+INI files are organized in lines, if the line doesn't start with a ';', a '#' or a '['
 then it's a valid line.
 A valid line is used to specify a configuration.
 Example: